Understanding SPDR Select Sector Fund - Health Care's Unusual Options Activity | Benzinga

 Understanding SPDR Select Sector Fund - Health Care's Unusual Options Activity

-SPDR Select Sector Fund – Health Care (NYSE:XLV) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $133.34 following the option alert.
+SPDR Select Sector Fund – Health Care (NYSE:XLV) shares experienced unusual options activity on Thursday.
+The stock price moved down to $133.14 following the option alert.

 - Trade Type: PUT